core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Supporting Observe ### {#ssec-verify-response-observe}

 If Observe {{RFC7641}} is supported, the following holds when verifying notifications for an ongoing observation.

+* The ordering and the replay protection of notifications received from a server are performed as per Sections 4.1.3.5.2 and 7.4.1 of RFC 8613, by using the Notification Number associated to that server for the observation in question.

 * The client MUST use the stored value of the 'kid' parameter from the original Observe request (see {{ssec-protect-request-observe}}), as value for the 'request\_kid' parameter in the external\_aad structure (see {{sec-cose-object-ext-aad}}).